unixorn/ha-mqtt-discoverable/README.md

 ### Image

-The following example creates an entity to an image url.
+The following example creates an image entity to an image url.

 ```py
 from ha_mqtt_discoverable import Settings